-Item Name ltem No. Name Type of Interest Nature of Interest RFT 5 of 2018 - Reinstatement/Re pairs to Flood damaged Infrastructure 12.2.1 Cr C R Antonio Proximity He is a Director of land owning company for 2 of the roads listed in the report.
+Item Name Item No. Name Type of Interest Nature of Interest RFT 5 of 2018 - Reinstatement/Re pairs to Flood damaged Infrastructure 12.2.1 Cr C R Antonio Proximity He is a Director of land owning company for 2 of the roads listed in the report.
 Antonio Road and Southern Brook Road.
-State Administrative Tribunal - Request 12.3.3 Cr C R Antonio Impartiality Directors of company who own land of this application are well known to him. for reconsideration = Development Application for Spencers Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Brook Road, Muluckine Cr J E G Williams Impartiality She is a member of Spencers Brook and Clackline Progress Associations, and a regular user of Spencers Brook Road, Progress Associations lodged submissions against the proposal when first presented.
-Application for Development Approval for t for of (4) Oval iated t - St Cr C R Antonio Impartiality His old school, and where his children attended in the past.
-Cr C P Della Proximity His residence is directly opposing the development. and Associated Development - St Joseph's Secondary School nent - St Cr S B Pollard Impartiality His wife is employed by the Catholic Education Office (CEO) currently deployed to the Primary Northam Campus and some of his grandchildren attend the Primary campus.
-Cr M P Ryan Impartiality His two children attend the school and he was a previous board member.
-CrTM Little Impartiality He has a grandchild who will attend St Jo's High School next year.
-Four of his other grandchildren have attended in the past.
-Cr A J Mencshelyi Impartiality He has grandchildren attending St Joseph's Primary School and is a Roman Catholic.
-Cr R W Tinetti Impartiality His grandchildren attend St Joseph's Primary and may attend their high school in the future.
-Mr C B Hunt Impartiality Both of his children attend the school and his wife is on the School Board and the ltem Name Item No. Name Type Interest Nature of Interest Parents and Friends Committee.
-Mr J B Whiteaker Impartiality His children attend the school.
+State Administrative Tribunal - Request 12.3.3 Cr C R Antonio Impartiality Directors of company who own land of this application are well known to him. for reconsideration - Development Application for Spencers Brook Quarry (Italia Stone Pty Ltd) - Lot 93 Spencers Brook Road, Muluckine Cr J E G Williams Impartiality She is a member of Spencers Brook and Clackline Progress Associations, and a regular user of Spencers Brook Road.
+Progress Associations lodged submissions against the proposal when first presented.
+Application for Development Approval for 12.3.4 Cr C R Antonio Impartiality His old school, and where his children attended in the past.
+Construction of four (4) Classrooms, Oval Cr C P Della Proximity His residence is directly opposing the development. and Associated Development - St Joseph's Secondary School Cr S B Pollard Impartiality His wife is employed by the Catholic Education Office (CEO) currently deployed to the Primary Northan Campus and some of higrandchildren attend the Primary campus.
+Cr M P Ryan Impartiality His two children attend the school and he was of previous board member.
+Cr T M Little Impartiality He has a grandchild who will attend St Jo's High School next year.
+Four of hi other grandchildren have attended in the past.
+Cr A J Mencshelyi Impartiality He has grandchildrer attending St Joseph' Primary School and is a Roman Catholic.
+Cr R W Tinetti Impartiality His grandchildren attend S Joseph's Primary and may attend their high school ir the future.
+1 Mr C B Hunt Impartiality Both of his children attend the school and his wife is or the School Board and the

+Item Name Item No. Name Type of Interest Nature of Interest Parents and Friends Committee.
+Mr J B Whiteaker Impartiality Impartiality His children attend the school.
 Customer Service Charter Review 12.4.5 Cr J E G Williams Impartiality Her daughter and daughter-in-law works for the Shire and will be covered by this Charter.